 Anyway, here’s what we come down to: Dr. Price’s actions may have reached to the level of inappropriate, although I’m not willing to go even that far without considerable trepidation.
 To say that they merited suspension, or administrative leave, or whatever euphemistic term the administration chooses to apply, is laughable: or, rather, it would be if the stakes weren’t so high.
 In the absence of evidence to the contrary, there is no reasonable conclusion other than that the administration are, collectively, at least one of the following: sexist, stupid, craven, pompous, anti-intellectual, vindictive, or just plain incompetent.
 Come to think of it, probably at least three or four off that list…

 This one, whatever we think of Dr. Price’s classroom tactics, is an easy call.
-She she be restored to full faculty status and issued a public apology.
+She should be restored to full faculty status and issued a public apology.
 The administration?
 Well, they’re Curmie contenders.
 That will have to be their consolation.

 No comments: